 Handrails in lifts present a whole host of safety benefits for users.
 They are especially useful for the elderly, people with mobility problems and children.
 Even though today’s lifts generally give users a smooth and seamless ride, the starting and stopping motions of a lift can be troublesome for some users.
 The inclusion of the humble handrail provides a simple solution and gives users an added layer of safety.

 They are also used to stop users from leaning on the elevator walls.
 Of course, lifts have strong structures, but keeping users from leaning on the walls ensures the lift maintains its structural integrity when in transit.

-Finally, handrails are perfect for combatting lift overloading when it comes to passenger lifts as they slightly reduce the usable area of a lift.
-The amount of space that a handrail uses may appear minimal, but when you consider each side has a handrail installed, this does reduce the useable area by a fair margin.
+Finally, handrails are perfect for combating lift overloading when it comes to passenger lifts as they slightly reduce the usable area of a lift.
+The amount of space that a handrail uses may appear minimal, but when you consider each side has a handrail installed, this does reduce the usable area by a fair margin.